avirtopeanu-ionos/ionosctl/docs/subcommands/autoscaling-group-list.md

 ## Description

-Use this command to retrieve a complete list of Autoscaling Groups provisioned under your account.
+Use this command to retrieve a complete list of VM Autoscaling Groups provisioned under your account.

 ## Options